19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Armor Properties/Shield X Property.md

 # Shield X

-Shield is the main property of all shields.
+Shield X is the main property of all shields.

 Shields raise the wielders [Armor Class](../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) by X.